-Hi, I am Raven Rohrig, a third-generation fine artist, painting full-time from my home studio in Paonia, Colorado.
+Hi, I am Raven Rohrig, a third-generation fine artist, painting full-time from my studio at Prism Workspaces in Downtown Denver.
 Growing up in my father’s art studio, I developed a passion for living a creative life and supporting myself through creative work.
 I learned to paint through years of personal exploration and dedication to developing my skills.
 In 2016 I took the leap to live my dreams and became a full-time artist and creative entrepreneur.
-Since becoming a professional artist, I have shown my work through solo shows, group shows, and juried shows throughout Colorado.
-Currently, my work can be found at R A Modern Gallery, Seven Trees, and The Main Street Gallery in Colorado or on this website at .
-When I am not painting you can find me enjoying the country life with my husband and son on our 3-acre regenerative farm.
+Since becoming a professional artist, I have shown my work through solo, group, and juried shows throughout Colorado.
+Currently, my work can be found on this website (www.ravenrohrig.com).
+When I am not painting, you can find me spending time with family and friends enjoying the beautiful city of Denver, Colorado!

 My paintings represent feminine power and the divinity in the feminine body.
 Serving as feminist emblems.